sethforprivacy/sethforprivacy.com/content/guides/run-your-own-bitcoin-pool.md

 ### If you already run a Bitcoin node

-If you already run a node and don't want to migrate to this Docker Compose setup, simply add the flag `zmqpubrawblock=tcp://*:3000` to your `bitcoind` instance and restart it, forward port `3000/tcp`, and then use the below Docker Compose file and replace the `--host` value with the IP or DNS address of your existing node:
+If you already run a node and don't want to migrate to this Docker Compose setup, simply add the flag or config file line `zmqpubrawblock=tcp://*:3000` to your `bitcoind` instance and restart it, forward port `3000/tcp` (or whichever port you choose), use the below Docker Compose file, and update the `pool.env` file with the IP or DNS address of your existing node.
+To see the full steps, simply expand the collapsed section below:

+{{< collapse summary="public-pool with remote node steps" >}}

 1. Get the necessary files from Github and place them wherever you'd like, for this guide I will use `~/pool`: